HiPeople21/Reywal/README.md

 ## Disclaimer

-Standing always populates a `disclaimer` field: *"Information, not legal advice."* It asserts rights by quoting the source it retrieved, not in its own voice.
+Reywal always populates a `disclaimer` field: *"Information, not legal advice."* It asserts rights by quoting the source it retrieved, not in its own voice.